jdharrisnz/datorama-d3-data-bars-table/README.md

 ## Set up and Dependencies

-Simply add `dataBarsTable.initialize()` to the JS section, and add the below dependencies to the second tab of the Custom Widget Editor.
+Add `dataBarsTable.initialize()` to the JS section, and add the below dependencies to the second tab of the Custom Widget Editor.

 Script dependencies (must be loaded in this order):